vivekd16/agentic/docs/index.md

 researcher = Agent(
     name="Person Researcher",
-    instructions="""
+    welcome="I am your People Researcher.
+Who would you like to know more about?", instructions="""
 You do research on people.
 Given a name and a company:
 1. Search for matching profiles on linkedin.
+2. If you find a single strong match, then prepare a background report on that person.
+Make sure to print the full report.
-2. If you find multiple matches, then ask stop and ask the user for clarification.
+3. If you find multiple matches, then ask stop and ask the user for clarification.
+Then go back to step 1.
-3. Once you have a single match, then prepare a background report on that person.
+If you are missing info, then seek clarification from the user.
 """,
     model="openai://gpt-4o-mini",
     tools=[